stacks-network/stacks-core/README.md

     config              change config settings with --server=x --port=y --advanced=true/false
-    cost                <name> | get the cost of a name import              display the address with which to receive names sent from outside of the client lookup              <name> | get the data record for a particular name names               display the names owned by local addresses register            <name> <data> | register a name ping                check if the server is up and get details about the server transfer            <name> <address> | transfer a name you own to another address update              <name> <data> | update a name record with a certain amount of data whois               <name> | get the registration information associated with a name
+    cost                <name> | get the cost of a name import              display the address with which to receive names sent from outside of the client info                check if the server is up and get details about the server lookup              <name> | get the data record for a particular name names               display the names owned by local addresses register            <name> <data> | register a name transfer            <name> <address> | transfer a name you own to another address update              <name> <data> | update a name record with a certain amount of data whois               <name> | get the registration information associated with a name